 This service is dedicated to guiding and assisting students with academic writing and English language at university.
-Whether you are finding it difficult at the beginning of your course or need to develop and improve to achieve the grades you want throughout your course, the service is here to help.
+Whether you are finding it difficult at the beginning of your course or need to develop and improve to achieve the grades throughout your course, the service is here to help.
 You can connect with this service in person in our Library or visit Wayfinder.

 Every campus and course has Student Reps - fellow students who represent the views of you and your coursemates to your department and ensure your voice is heard.
-Find out more about what Reps do on Your Students' Union website.
+Find out more about what Reps do on the Your Students' Union website.

 Health and wellbeing

 We want you to get the most out of university life, but it isn’t always easy managing everything.
 Our Student Health and Wellbeing services aim to ensure that you have access to trained professionals with the right expertise.
 We have a huge range of support, services and activities to help maintain a healthy body and mind.
 These include:

 - Mental health

 Career development starts long before graduation.
 There are a range of opportunities you can take advantage of from your first day, which will all help build important skills for your CV.

 Our Talent Team provides extensive support throughout your time here and beyond.
 They offer advice and opportunities including faculty employability and placements teams.
 If you need advice, you can speak to the Talent Team.